artprojectgroup/woocommerce-apg-sms-notifications/readme.txt

 Add to your WooCommerce store SMS notifications to your customers when order status changed.

 == Description ==
-**IMPORTANT: *WooCommerce - APG SMS Notifications* require WooCommerce 2.1.0 or higher.**
+**IMPORTANT: *WC - APG SMS Notifications* require WooCommerce 2.1.0 or higher.**

+**NOTE: WooCommerce - APG SMS Notifications is now called *WC - APG SMS Notifications*.**

-**WooCommerce - APG SMS Notifications** add to your WooCommerce store the possibility of send SMS notifications to customer every time the order status changed.
+**WC - APG SMS Notifications** add to your WooCommerce store the possibility of send SMS notifications to customer every time the order status changed.
 Also notifies the owner, if you desired, when the store have a new order.

 = Features =
 * Support multiple SMS gateways: